ydesta3/StalkFinance/README.md

 * For Chat Rooms/Collaboration

 ### Opportunity for Complexity
-- Using two api's for access to low-latency data for stock and crypto data models (Yahoo Finance and Financial Modeling Prep) to gather all desired data and a parse-like database for authentication and chat-room feature
+- Using multiple api's for access to low-latency data for stock crypto and news data models (Yahoo Finance and Financial Modeling Prep & Business News) to gather all desired data amongst utilizing Parse for authentication and chat-channel feature
-- Suggest A WatchList of Stocks based on the sector that the user tends to search stocks in
-- Ask user what type of stocks they are interested and have a watchlist feed dedicated to that
-- Recommend a channel for a user to do analysis in based on searched or clicked on stocks
+- Personalized Newsfeed for each user based on time spent on user content + more signals

 ## Table of Contents
 1. [Overview](#Overview)